 As an industry, we are proud that individual growers and wineries have demonstrated their ongoing commitment to sustainability through their membership of SWNZ.
-This is complemented by the active role that organics and biodynamics play in our sector.
+This is complemented by the active role that organics As an industry, we are proud that individual growers and wineries have demonstrated their on-going commitment to sustainability through their membership of SWNZ.

+and biodynamics play in our sector.
 As such, we are confident vineyards and wineries will continue to be well placed to demonstrate their commitment to a sustainable future; a commitment that is important to our customers worldwide.